captin01/Inventory_App/README.md

 ### Visual Overview (Screenshots)

-You can use this section to show how the app looks and flows.
-Replace the comments below with real images once you have them.

 <!-- TODO: Add a full-page screenshot of the landing/dashboard view -->
 <!-- Example: ![Landing Page](docs/images/landing.png) -->